SUMAN-KANNAN/Wireless_audio_iot/README.md

 # Wireless Audio Control System

-This project is a complete system for wirelessly streaming audio from a web dashboard to multiple ESP32-based speaker devices.
-It features real-time control over which rooms are active, volume levels, and provides live status and battery monitoring.
+This project is a complete, real-time system for wirelessly streaming audio from a web dashboard to multiple ESP32-based speaker devices.
+It features live status monitoring, individual and master volume controls, and a persistent, stateful server backend.

-## Features
+## Key Features

 - **Web-Based Dashboard:** Control everything from a clean, modern web interface.
 - **Multi-Room Support:** Manage several independent speaker devices (Conference Room, Admin Room, etc.).
 - **Real-Time Audio Streaming:** Toggle microphones on the dashboard to stream audio to selected ESP32 devices with low latency.
-- **Live Status Monitoring:** See at a glance which devices are online, active, or have low battery.
+- **Live Status Monitoring:** A three-color system (Red, Orange, Green) shows the real-time connection and activity status of each device.
 - **Individual & Master Volume Control:** Adjust volume for each room separately or all at once.
-- **Persistent State:** The server remembers the last known state of each room (status, battery, volume).
+- **Persistent State:** The server, powered by Redis, remembers the last known state of each room (status, battery, volume) across browser reloads and server restarts.
 - **Secure Authentication:** Simple login system for the dashboard and token-based authentication for devices.
+- **Intelligent Device Management:** The server automatically handles device disconnections and ensures only one authoritative device can be active per room.

 ## System Architecture

 The system consists of three main parts:

 1.  **Python Flask Server:** The central hub that manages WebSocket connections, handles authentication, serves the web dashboard, and routes data.
 2.  **Web Dashboard (Client):** The front-end interface built with HTML, CSS, and JavaScript.
-It captures microphone audio and sends it to the server.
+It captures raw microphone audio and sends it to the server for processing.
 3.  **ESP32 Devices (Hardware):** Microcontrollers running custom firmware.
 They connect to the server via WiFi to receive status commands, audio data, and report their battery levels.

 ```